-For most people with extras cover, there are only a few weeks left to use your benefits before you lose them.
+If you have extras health insurance, there may be only a few weeks left to use your benefits before you lose them.
 Most health insurance funds reset their extras benefits on 1 January, and anything you haven't used before then is lost.

-Extras health insurance pays benefits for health costs including spectacles and contact lenses, a dental check-up, a set of braces or dentures, physiotherapy, podiatry, chiropractic, massage and counselling.
-It even helps with the cost for non-PBS medication such as travel vaccinations, hearing aids or blood glucose monitors.
+Extras cover pays benefits for health costs including spectacles and contact lenses, a dental check-up, a set of braces or dentures, physiotherapy, podiatry, chiropractic, massage and counselling.
+It even helps with the cost of non-PBS medication and medical devices such as hearing aids or blood glucose monitors.

 Is your health insurer on this list?
 Act now